-As of September 1, 2018, MIT graduate students have access (according to eligibility) to two different leaves when they give birth or undertake significant responsibilities for a newborn child or a child newly placed with them: Childbirth Accommodation and/or Parental Leave.
+MIT graduate students have access (according to eligibility) to two different leaves when they give birth or undertake significant responsibilities for a newborn child or a child newly placed with them: Childbirth Accommodation and/or Parental Leave.
 Students must initiate planning with their department; the Office of Graduate Education (OGE) provides final review and approval.
 Please see “Approval” below for details.
-See also Parental Leave and Childbirth Accommodation FAQ.
+See also Childbirth Accommodation and Parental Leave FAQ.

 Definition and eligibility